Deeps-G/simulation-of-mas-cloud/README.md

 AutoScale AI solves this by using AI agents and predictive models to make intelligent scaling decisions in real time.

 The platform monitors infrastructure metrics, predicts future CPU demand, detects anomalies, and automatically determines whether to:
-Scale Up
+-Scale Up

-Scale Down
+-Scale Down

-Maintain Current Capacity
+-Maintain Current Capacity

 ## 🧠 System Architecture
 The project follows a Multi-Agent System architecture, where each agent performs a specific task in the decision pipeline.